 Beyoncé’s music may have “powerful messages,” but oftentimes her songs promote a sentiment of individuality and vengefulness that the world interprets as strength.
 Using Beyoncé as a means to get people to worship Jesus Christ is twisted.
 Jesus doesn’t need anyone to seek out another means to mean find the truth because His messages in the Bible are reason enough.
 He is the way, and the truth (John 14:6).

 There is nothing inherently wrong with liking some of Beyoncé’s music.
 However, when popular culture transforms into idolatry, and people begin serving “created things rather than the Creator” (Romans 1:25), it further separates us from a God that simply wants us to walk with Him.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!